fansin1/Calculator/README.md

 How to use:
 1) Write first number and press enter
 2) Write second number and press enter
-3) Write command name
+3) Write command name and press enter

-Commands that was implemented:
+4) Check result

+Supported commands:

 +, -, *, /